-Charles Schwab, TD Ameritrade $26B merger may jump start M&A
+Charles Schwab's $26B offer for TD Ameritrade may jump start M&A

-Charles Schwab’s $26 billion offer for TD Ameritrade, as reported by FOX Business, could spark a flurry of new M&A deals in America.
+Charles Schwab’s $26 billion offer for TD Ameritrade, as reported by FOX Business, could spark a flurry of corporate acquisitions.

 Continue Reading Below

-The value of dealmaking this year is around $1.76 trillion, just slightly ahead of 2018's $1.65 trillion, according to data from Dealogic shared with FOX Business.
-Concerns have been mounting that deals could slow amid the uncertainty of an economic slowdown fanned by brief inverted yield curve as well as weakness in the U.S. manufacturing sector, which makes up about 10 percent of the economy.
+The value of dealmaking in the Americas this year is around $1.76 trillion, just slightly ahead of 2018's $1.65 trillion, according to data from Dealogic shared with FOX Business.
+Concerns have been mounting that deals could slow amid corporate caution fanned by the briefly inverted yield curve as well as weakness in the U.S. manufacturing sector, which makes up about 10 percent of the economy.

-“Just four months ago we were talking about being on the edge of a recession,” David Dietze, president and chief investment strategist at Point View Wealth Management told FOX Business’ Charles Payne on “Making Money.”
+“Just four months ago we were talking about being on the edge of a recession,” David Dietze, president and chief investment strategist at Point View Wealth Management, told FOX Business’ Charles Payne on “Making Money.”

-He said that economic soft patch “put pause in a lot of companies’ plans to get bigger,” but now that the economy is showing resilience “we could play a little bit of catch up” over the next six months.
+The economic soft patch “put pause in a lot of companies’ plans to get bigger,” but now that the economy is showing resilience, “we could play a little bit of catch-up” over the next six months, he said.

-Speculation and news of corporate tie-ups, of considerable size, has started to percolate in past few weeks.
+Speculation and news of corporate tie-ups, of considerable size, has started to percolate over the past few weeks.

 |Ticker